Fighting Force

-Fighting Force is a beat 'em up video game developed by Core Design and published in 1997 by Eidos Interactive for PlayStation and Windows.
+Fighting Force (Note: Known in Japan as Metal Fist) is a beat 'em up video game developed by Core Design and published in 1997 by Eidos Interactive for PlayStation and Windows.
 A Nintendo 64 version was published by Crave Entertainment in 1999.
-Announced by Core shortly after the success of Tomb Raider, Fighting Force was highly anticipated but met with mixed reviews.
+The Japanese version for the PlayStation was published by Electronic Arts Victor.
+Announced by Core shortly after the success of Tomb Raider, Fighting Force was highly anticipated and commercially successful but met with mixed reviews.
 It was followed by Fighting Force 2.

 Gameplay

 Players control one of four characters as they move through urban and science fiction environments, battling waves of oncoming enemies with weapons including soda cans, knives, cars, and guns.
 The player can make some choices as to which territory to travel through.

 Story

 The four characters have various reasons for taking on Dr. Dex Zeng, a criminal mastermind with an army at his command who predicted that the world would end in the year 2000.
 After New Year's Eve 1999, Dr. Zeng believed that there was an error preventing the apocalypse, so decides to correct it by destroying the world himself.
 The action starts with a police cordon around Zeng's office skyscraper, moving to such locales as a shopping mall, subway and Coast Guard base before finally ending at the top of Zeng's island headquarters.